joshbegley/nyt-latest/README.md

 **Italy wins the 2021 Eurovision Song Contest.**\
-`The first major global cultural event to be held since the coronavirus pandemic hit last year, ended in a triumph for Italy’s Maneskin, who won with a hard-rocking song called “Zitti E Buoni.”`\
+`The first major global cultural event to be held in person since the coronavirus pandemic hit last year ended in a triumph for Italy’s Maneskin, who won with a hard-rocking song called “Zitti E Buoni.”`\
 https://nytimes.com/2021/05/22/world/europe/italy-maneskin-wins-2021-eurovision.html?searchResultPosition=1

 **Volcanic Eruption in Congo Causes Panic in City of 2 Million**\